chili-publish/grafx-documentation/docs/GraFx-Fonts/guides/upload-fonts/index.md

 ## License

 Adding fonts to CHILI GraFx requires a valid license.
-Before uploading, check your font supplier (foundry) if you have a valid license to use your font's for your application.
+Before uploading, check your font supplier (foundry) if you have a valid license to use your fonts for your application.

 ## Adding font to GraFx Fonts